Toshihiko Fukui: Career

 Fukui has worked at Japan's central bank for 40 years.
 His positions included serving as the bank's representative in Paris, heading the research and credit management bureaus, and Executive Director.
 He was head of the Banking Department from September 1986 through May 1989.

 In 1989, Fukui was promoted to Deputy Governor of BOJ.

 In 1998, Deputy Governor Fukui resigned in connection with a bribery scandal involving leaks of financially sensitive information.
 He joined then-Governor Yasuo Matsushita in expressing official remorse by leaving the bank.
 He then became chairman of the Fujitsu Research Institute, a private policy group.
 He also became deputy chairman of the Japan Association of Corporate Executives.

-Fukui was Deputy Governor of BOJ from 2002 through 2003; and he became the new BOJ governor at the end of the five-year term of Masaru Hayami.